 The saxophone (sax for short) is another member of the woodwind family of instruments.
-The use of the word wood is a misnomer, since saxophones are made of brass.
+Saxophones are made of brass.

 Like the clarinet, the sound is made by blowing into a mouthpiece.
 The underside of the mouthpiece contains a reed, and the vibration of the reed creates the sound that travels through the sax.
 (Note: Clarinets and saxophones do not use the same size reeds.)